learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

 ## The Answer

-Based on above analysis, we can conclude that none of the two chosen predictors is ideal for modeling a relationship with the sales volumes. `Newspaper` clearly violated normality and linearity assumptions.
-TV and radio did not provide a high value for co-efficient of determination - TV performed slightly better than the radio.
+Based on above analysis, you can conclude that none of the two chosen predictors is ideal for modeling a relationship with the sales volumes. `Newspaper` clearly violated normality and linearity assumptions. `TV` and `radio` did not provide a high value for thw coefficient of determination, where TV performed slightly better than the radio.
 There is obvious heteroscdasticity in the residuals for both variables.

-> We can either look for further data, perform extra pre-processing or use more advanced techniques.
+> We can either look for further data, perform extra preprocessing or use more advanced techniques.

-Remember there are lot of technqiues we can employ to FIX this data.
+Remember there are lots of technqiues we can employ to fix these data.

 Whether we should call TV the "best predictor" or label all of them "equally useless", is a domain specific question and a marketing manager would have a better opinion on how to move forward with this situation.

-In the following lesson, we shall look at the more details on interpreting the regression diagnostics and confidence in the model.
+In the following lesson, you'll look at the more details on interpreting the regression diagnostics and confidence in the model.

 ## Summary

-In this lesson, we ran a complete regression analysis with a simple dataset.
-We looked for the regression assumptions pre and post the analysis phase.
+In this lab, you ran a complete regression analysis with a simple dataset.
+You looked for the regression assumptions before and after the analysis phase.
 We also created some visualizations to develop a confidence on the model and check for its goodness of fit.